 The SJF team mapped all portfolio companies from SJF Ventures III (2012, $90.5 million), SJF Ventures IV (2016, $125 million), and SJF Ventures V (2021, $175 million), as well as currently active portfolio companies from prior funds.
 SJF discovered that these companies map to 15 of the 17 SDGs, specifically addressing 33 out of 66 potentially relevant targets.

 Figure 1: SJF Ventures portfolio companies map to 15 of the 17 Sustainable Development Goals

 Waycare, an SJF Ventures IV portfolio company, is an AI-based connected mobility platform for transportation agencies that harnesses data from sources such as GPS, navigation apps, connected vehicles, and infrastructure to provide actionable insights which improve traffic and safety management operations.
 Waycare serves as an interesting mapping example, as the company covers six targets across four goals.

-Mapping SJF Ventures portfolio companies to the Sustainable Development Goals confirmed the firm’s commitment to impact and reiterated the breadth of SJF’s portfolio.
+Mapping SJF Ventures portfolio companies to the SDGs confirmed the firm’s commitment to impact and reiterated the breadth of SJF’s portfolio.
 It also broadened the team’s understanding of impact and solidified a common vocabulary.